Survivor Series (2009)

 The 2009 Survivor Series was the 23rd annual Survivor Series professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
 The event took place on November 22, 2009, at the Verizon Center in Washington, D.C.
 It was the final Survivor Series to feature the ECW brand.

 The card comprised six matches.
 There were two matches that were deemed the main events of the program.
-The first was the triple-threat match involving The Undertaker defending the World Heavyweight Championship successfully against both halves of the Unified WWE Tag Team Champions Chris Jericho and The Big Show.
+The first was the triple threat match involving The Undertaker defending the World Heavyweight Championship successfully against both halves of the Unified WWE Tag Team Champions Chris Jericho and The Big Show.
 This was also followed by the other main event: another triple-threat match with John Cena defending the WWE Championship against Triple H and Shawn Michaels.
-The undercard matches included Batista versus Rey Mysterio in a singles match and three five-on-five elimination tag-team matches.
+The undercard matches included Batista versus Rey Mysterio in a singles match and three traditional Survivor Series matches.
 The event received 225,000 pay-per-view buys, down from the previous year's event of 319,000 buys.

 Production

 Background

-Survivor Series is an annual gimmick pay-per-view (PPV), produced every November by World Wrestling Entertainment (WWE) since 1987.
+Survivor Series is an annual professional wrestling pay-per-view (PPV) produced every November by World Wrestling Entertainment (WWE) since 1987, generally held the week of Thanksgiving.
 In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 2009 event was the 23rd event in the Survivor Series chronology and featured wrestlers from the Raw, SmackDown, and ECW brands.
+The 2009 event was the 23rd Survivor Series and featured wrestlers from the Raw, SmackDown, and ECW brands.
 It was scheduled to be held on November 22, 2009, at the Verizon Center in Washington, D.C.